youseeadam/LogitechFirmwareManagement/README.md

 # General Script Usage
-It also requires a specific folder struvure
+It also requires a specific folder strucutre.
+If you are not using one of these endpoints, you can delete the top level EXE and the assocaited subfolder.
+For example if you are not using SmartDock, delete SmartDockUpdate.exe from the top level and delete the folder SmartDockUpdater
 <BlockQuote>
        [folder]Logitech Updater Files<br />
   <BlockQuote>